boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 ![](https://img.boltops.com/boltops/tools/terraspace/dependencies/simple-a1-highlight-b2.png)

 The green nodes, representing stacks, will be deployed.
-Terraspace targets the subtrees of the infrastructure dependency graph based on the list of stacks provided.
-You even can target multiple subtrees.
+Terraspace targets the subgraph based on the stacks provided.
+You can even target multiple subgraphs.

-    terraspace all up STACKS
     terraspace all up b1 b2

 You can easily target specific parts of your infrastructure.
-For more info see the dependencies docs: [Deploy Multiple]({% link _docs/dependencies/deploy-all.md %}) and [Subtrees]({% link _docs/dependencies/subgraphs.md %})
+For more info see the docs: [Deploy Multiple Stacks]({% link _docs/intro/deploy-all.md %}) and [Subgraphs]({% link _docs/dependencies/subgraphs.md %})

 ## Generators